harreld/Coursera_Capstone/PopularVenueModeling.md

 Data was brought in by accessing the city wikipedia table and the Foursquare venues API.
 It was processed and cleaned so the two data sets could be merged into one.
 Exploration was done by k-means clustering, statistical analysis, scatter plots, and geographic mapping.
 A decision tree model was trained and validated to predict popular venues based on city data.

-### Ingesting Data
+### Data Ingestion and Cleaning
 Data was directly accessed from the wiki web page and the Foursquare API and cleaned.
+Pandas and other python libraries were used to clean the data.

 #### City Data
 The large table from https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population was brought into the notebook using pandas and further processed.
 Looking at the native columns it was noted that